Constraints on the mass and self-coupling of Ultra-Light Scalar Field Dark Matter using observational limits on galactic central mass: Discussion and conclusions

 This was done by first finding the solutions with an additional normalisation condition ${\hat \phi}(0) \sim 1$.
 It was then argued that such solutions were both physically unrealistic and untrustworthy (which we called ``theoretical solitons").
 We then used the scaling symmetry in the Gross-Pitaevskii-Poisson equations to obtain realistic, trustworthy solutions from the theoretical solitons.
 In section~\ref{sec:scaling} and section~\ref{sec:parameter}, we described the strategy used to obtain the amount of scaling which is required to arrive at a model of the DM halo core for M87 galaxy.

 In addition, the DM halo of interest may have a central black hole (BH) present - we model it as a point particle in Newtonian gravity.
-This is a reasonable descriptioin for relatistic solitons.
 In the absence of a central black hole or scalar self-interactions, the density profile of the scalar field has a universal form \cite{Schive:2014dra}.
 In \cite{Davies:2019wgi}, it was shown that the presence of a central supermassive black hole squeezes the soliton.
 We found that the presence of scalar self-interactions leads to many interesting possibilities; e.g. the presence of self interactions could squeeze the soliton if the interactions are attractive ($\lambda < 0$) and stretch it if the self interactions are repulsive ($\lambda > 0$).
 This can be easily seen in figure~\ref{fig:densityprofile}.

 Needless to say, if the self-interaction strength is too low, it will have no observable effects, but, if it is too high, the structure of DM halos will be governed not by gravity but by self-interactions alone - this is a scenario which we have not explored in this work.
 When we impose this additional requirement that scalar self-interactions do not overtake gravity - this implies that the parameter $|{\hat \lambda}_{ini}|$ should be less than $1/2$ (see section~\ref{sec:typical}), and we get a curve in the parameter plane such that all constraints of interest are below this curve (the curve marked $-0.5$ in figure~\ref{Excluded_-} and the curve marked $+0.5$ in figure~\ref{Excluded_+}).
 As we argued in appendix \ref{sec:m&lambda}, for a given value of $|{\hat \lambda}_{ini}|$, the probed $\lambda$ obtained from eq.~(\ref{eq:lambda0}) for attractive self-interactions will be more than the probed $\lambda$ for negative interactions.
 We also found that, for every halo, if the scalar self-interactions are attractive, there will be regions in $\lambda-m$ plane, which can never be probed by the method presented in this paper.